LimePoint/opschain/docs/getting_started.md

 This will start the OpsChain server and its dependent services in separate Docker containers.
 For more information on these containers see the [architecture overview](reference/architecture.md).

+When the OpsChain banner message has been displayed, the server is ready and you can proceed to the next steps of this guide.

 _Note: Use a new terminal to run any CLI commands below._

 ### Add the OpsChain commands to the path